 Date: May 13, 2014 at 9:00AM

 Thank you for your inquiry.
-Although, technically we can recycle Legos scrap, we would need thousands of pounds to make it worthwhile.
+Although, technically we can recycle Legos scrap, we would need many thousands of pounds of just pure ABS pieces to make it worthwhile.

 Chris Fu ECO USA LLC